Cash flow budget for 2023 – and why having one matters for your business

 Short-term cash flow budget vs long term cash flow budget

 Short-term cash flow budgeting can be best explained as working out how much cash is flowing in sales and how much cash is going out in terms of your business expenses each month.

 This will help you keep track of your business’ finances, prevent overspending and increase profits.

 However, it only covers one part of your overall business budgeting; long-term cash flow budgets are much more complex and factor in assets like loans, investments and property.

 While short-term cash flow is vital for running your company, ensure that you have a full picture of your company’s current financial situation by reviewing both figures together.

 The benefits of having a cash flow budget prepared for your business

-A cash flow budget allows you to take a look at your business from a different perspective, one that includes finances.
+A cash flow budget allows you to look at your business from a different perspective, including finances.

 It’s also worth mentioning that a cash flow budget will help keep you on track with your goals for expanding or reducing staff or coming up with additional revenue streams for your company.
 You don’t need to develop complicated spreadsheets or utilize complex software programs—although these are helpful tools—to stay on top of your finances.

 By taking control of your cash flow, you’ll be able to improve your company’s bottom line.